Over half of MU men's soccer team recognized by the league office

 Highlights and post-match comments from coach Louis Bennett and freshman Louis Bennett II following Marquette's 4-1 win over Drake on Sept.
 8, 2013 at Valley Fields.

-Head Coach Louis Bennett enters his eighth season as head men's soccer coach at Marquette University in 2013, following four consecutive appearances in the BIG EAST men's soccer postseason tournament and a berth in the NCAA Division I Men's Soccer Championship in 2012.
+Head Coach Louis Bennett enters his ninth season as head men's soccer coach at Marquette University in 2014, following a 2013 season in which his team won BIG EAST regular season and tournament titles and made an appearance in the NCAA Division I Men's Soccer Championship Round of 16.

 Under Bennett's direction, Marquette climbed as high as No. 2 (Soccer America) -- the highest ranking in program history -- in the national polls after the squad reeled off 12 consecutive victories to open the 2012 campaign, including a thrilling 3-2 win over then No. 2-ranked Connecticut at Valley Fields on Oct.
 6.